-The new generation of tenants is one that is accustomed to conducting most of their business on their cellphones, and landlords need to adjust to meet that desire.
+The new generation of residents is one that is accustomed to conducting most of their business on their cellphones, and owners need to adjust to meet that desire.

-From house and apartment showings that can be arranged with an app, to leases that can be negotiated and signed remotely, to rents that can made through an online payment system and repairs that can arranged through a portal, tenants should be able to find a new place to live just by using their phones — without ever having to make a call.
+From house and apartment showings that can be arranged with an app, to leases that can be negotiated and signed remotely, to rents that can made through an online payment system and repairs that can arranged through a portal, residents should be able to find a new place to live just by using their phones -- without ever having to make a call.

 Showing rental properties in person can be a time-consuming and frustrating process.
 Schedules need to be coordinated, and people often need to take time off work to make an appointment.

-“Sending leasing agents all over town is not an efficient use of their time,” said Travis Bohling, regional director for Mynd Management.
+“Sending leasing agents all over town is not an efficient use of their time,” said Travis Bohling, regional director for Mynd.

 And delays in showings can cost money.
-Mynd’s data scientists have found that the sooner an owner gets eight prospective tenants in to see a property, the quicker the property will likely rent.
-Research shows that about 12 percent of prospective tenants are good candidates as renters.
+Mynd’s data scientists have found that the sooner an owner gets eight prospective residents in to see a property, the quicker the property will likely rent.
+Research shows that about 12 percent of prospective residents are good candidates as renters.